-'''

 passwd(5)

-'''

 This format is used to refer to a specific manual (man) page.
 The number inside parentheses indicates a specific section inside the manuals.
 For example, passwd has two man pages.
 Per LFS installation instructions, those two man pages will be located at /usr/share/man/man1/passwd.1 and /usr/share/man/man5/passwd.5.
-When the book uses passwd(5) it is specifically referring to /usr/share/man/man5/passwd.5. man passwd will print the first man page it finds that matches "passwd", which will be /usr/share/man/man1/passwd.1.
+When the book uses passwd(5) it is specifically referring to /usr/share/man/man5/passwd.5. man passwd will print the first man page it finds that matches "passwd," which will be /usr/share/man/man1/passwd.1.
 For this example, you will need to run man 5 passwd in order to read the page being specified.
 Note that most man pages do not have duplicate page names in different sections.
 Therefore, man program name> is generally sufficient.
+In the LFS book these references to man pages are also hyperlinks, so clicking on such a reference will open the man page rendered in HTML from Arch Linux manual pages.